Evidence for the bursary and payment

 If you are unable to provide this then please provide a letter from your relative confirming that you are providing care, plus a letter from you that details the care you provide.

 If you are having any difficulties providing the evidence, or if the relative that you provide care for does not receive one of the benefits, please email us on UWE.Bursary@uwe.ac.uk to discuss your situation.

 View more about support and funding available for carers.

-for either child benefit or tax credit.
+the 2018 award letter for either child benefit or tax credit, or a

 One Childcare Bursary will be paid per eligible student, regardless of the number of children.